swift-glide/glide/README.md

 */
 ```

 The path components after the wildcard are collected in the order they appear as strings in the `request.pathParameters.wildcards` array.
-Similary, `\(wildcard: .one)` can be used to mark only one path of the segment as an unnamed path parameter.
+Similary, `\(wildcard: .one)` can be used to mark only one path of the segment as an nameless path parameter.

 ### Error Handling